chef/chef-web-docs/chef_master/source/supermarket.rst

       $ (your workstation) cd path/to/wrapper/cookbook/
       $ (your workstation) knife cookbook upload -a

-Now let’s bootstrap our Supermarket node with the Chef Server.
-If we had an ubuntu node in AWS, we would bootstrap it like this:
+Now bootstrap the Supermarket node with the Chef Server.
+For example, an ubuntu node in AWS would bootstrap like this:

    .. code-block:: bash